Ubisoft Montreal: Ongoing development (2009–current)

 Ubisoft Montreal continue to develop games in the Tom Clancy's, Prince of Persia, Assassin's Creed, and Far Cry series, with various Ubisoft studios assisting at times.
-These series established Ubisoft Montreal's approach around open world games, a goal that Ubisoft wanted as the publisher prepared for the eighth generation of consoles, as well as dedication to the authenticity and historical accuracy of their products.
+These series established Ubisoft Montreal's approach around open world games, a goal that Ubisoft wanted as the publisher prepared for the eighth generation of consoles, as well as dedication to the authenticity and historical accuracy of its products.
 To continue to expand its portfolio, Ubisoft Montreal subsequently developed the Watch Dogs series, with the first game released in 2014.
 Watch Dogs was developed as a modern, urban open world game, but to differentiate itself from Grand Theft Auto, incorporated elements of hacking and surveillance.

 In 2013 Ubisoft acquired THQ Montreal and merged it into Ubisoft Montreal.

 Ubisoft Montreal developed another new IP, For Honor, which was first released in 2017.
 Atypical of Ubisoft Montreal's properties, For Honor is a multiplayer action combat game that uses various warriors from across various time periods.
 It had been an idea that its lead developer Jason Vandenberghe had had for at least ten years prior to its announcement.
 For Honor represents the studio's first attempt at an "ongoing game", producing ongoing content released on a seasonal basis.

 In June and July 2020, as part of a larger wave of accusations of sexual misconduct through the video game industry as part of the #MeToo movement, several high-profile people within Ubisoft as a whole were also accused of misconduct.
 As part of a number of voluntary regulations following internal investigations, Ubisoft Montreal's CEO and managing director for Ubisoft's Canadian studios Yannis Mallat also stepped down and left the company on July 11, 2020.
 Christophe Derennes was named to replace Mallat.

 Ubisoft Montreal ventured into mobile game development, announcing Tom Clancy's Rainbow Six Mobile on April 5, 2022, for Android and iOS.
 The title is the mobile-adapted version of the studio's 2015 tactical shooter Tom Clancy's Rainbow Six Siege.
 As of 2023, the studio employs more than 4,000 people.

+In 2025, the studio released Assassin's Creed Shadows and is currently developing several titles, including Assassin's Creed Hexe.

 Games developed

 Ubisoft Montreal is the principal developer for games in the Assassin's Creed, Prince of Persia, Far Cry, Tom Clancy's Splinter Cell, Tom Clancy's Rainbow Six, and Watch Dogs series, among other titles.
-However, this does not mean that they develop all the titles in these franchises, and more often than not, other Ubisoft studios support them with development.
+However, this does not mean that it develops all the titles in these franchises, and more often than not, other Ubisoft studios support them with development.